 In recent years, there has been a renewed focus on the issues that Cesar Chavez championed, particularly concerning farmworkers' rights and social justice.
 The COVID-19 pandemic highlighted the vulnerability of farmworkers, who often work in close proximity and lack adequate access to healthcare.
 This has led to increased calls for better protections, including improved safety measures, higher wages, and access to vaccinations.

-Furthermore, there has been a push for more comprehensive immigration reform, recognizing the vital role that immigrant farmworkers play in the agricultural industry.
-Advocates argue that providing a pathway to citizenship for these workers is not only morally right but also economically beneficial.
+On top of that, there has been a push for more comprehensive immigration reform, recognizing the vital role that immigrant farmworkers play in the agricultural industry.
+And advocates argue that providing a pathway to citizenship for these workers is not only morally right but also economically beneficial.
 The principles of dignity and respect that Chavez championed are central to these discussions.

 Tips and Expert Advice